Sub-Saharan Africa: Energy and power

 With electrification numbers, sub-Saharan Africa with access to the Sahara and being in the tropical zones has massive potential for solar photovoltaic electrical potential.
 Six hundred million people could be served with electricity based on its photovoltaic potential.

-China is promising to train 10,000 technicians from Africa and other developing countries in the use of solar energy technologies over the next five years.
+In 2003, China promised to train 10,000 technicians from Africa and other developing countries in the use of solar energy technologies over the next five years.
 Training African technicians to use solar power is part of the China-Africa science and technology cooperation agreement signed by Chinese science minister Xu Guanhua and African counterparts during premier Wen Jiabao's visit to Ethiopia in December 2003.

 The New Partnership for Africa's Development (NEPAD) is developing an integrated, continent-wide energy strategy.
 This has been funded by, amongst others, the African Development Bank (AfDB) and the EU-Africa Infrastructure Trust Fund.
 These projects must be sustainable, involve a cross-border dimension and/or have a regional impact, involve public and private capital, contribute to poverty alleviation and economic development, and involve at least one country in sub-Saharan Africa.

-Renewable Energy Performance Platform was established by the European Investment Bank the United Nations Environment Programme with a five-year goal of improving energy access for at least two million people in sub-Saharan Africa.
+Renewable Energy Performance Platform was established by the European Investment Bank and the United Nations Environment Programme with a five-year goal of improving energy access for at least two million people in sub-Saharan Africa.
 It has so far invested around $45 million to renewable energy projects in 13 countries in sub-Saharan Africa.
 Solar power and hydropower are among the energy methods used in the projects.

 Media

-Radio is the major source of information in sub-Saharan Africa.
+In 2007, Radio was the major source of information in sub-Saharan Africa.
 Average coverage stands at more than a third of the population.
 Countries such as Gabon, Seychelles, and South Africa boast almost 100% penetration.
-Only five countries Burundi, Djibouti, Eritrea, Ethiopia, and Somalia still have a penetration of less than 10%.
+Only five countries—Burundi, Djibouti, Eritrea, Ethiopia, and Somalia—still have a penetration of less than 10%.
 Broadband penetration outside of South Africa has been limited where it is exorbitantly expensive.
 Access to the internet via cell phones is on the rise.

 Television is the second major source of information.
 Because of power shortages, the spread of television viewing has been limited.
-Eight percent have television, a total of 62 million.
-But those in the television industry view the region as an untapped green market.
+Eight per cent have television, a total of 62 million.
+Those in the television industry view the region as an untapped green market.
 Digital television and pay for service are on the rise.